Duncan McDuffie

 Duncan McDuffie (September 24, 1877 – 1951) was a real estate developer, conservationist, and mountaineer based in Berkeley, California, United States.

 Developer

 McDuffie is best known for developing the Claremont and Northbrae neighborhoods of Berkeley and St. Francis Wood district in San Francisco.
 His upscale developments were laid out as "residential parks," with streets following the contours of hills and underground power lines.
-His developments included racial covenants to exclude non-whites from home ownership, and he also promoted single-family zoning laws to exclude non-whites.
+Like many other developments at the time, his developments included racial covenants to exclude non-whites from home ownership, and he also promoted single-family zoning laws to exclude non-whites.

 Conservationist

 McDuffie was a notable conservationist, and was president of the Sierra Club from 1928 to 1931 and 1943–1946.

 East Bay Regional Park District

 In 1934 McDuffie helped create the East Bay Regional Park District in the Berkeley Hills.

 California state parks

 McDuffie helped establish the California state park system with the help of his friend Governor C. C. Young.
 He won the Pugsley Medal for his service on the California State Parks Commission.